-If this Boolean property is set, then the default handler for POSIX signal SIGQUIT (Ctrl-\ on Unix-based platforms) is changed to print full stack trace information in addition to information on thread states, which is the default.
+If this Boolean property is set, then the default handler for POSIX signal SIGQUIT ($Ctrl-\ on Unix$ -based platforms) is changed to print full stack trace information in addition to information on thread states, which is the default.
+Without this option, this more detailed output is shown only for repeated SIGQUIT signals that occur within 500ms after handling of the previous signal.
 See also jamaica.no_sig_quit_handler.

-jamaica.jaraccelerator.debug
+jamaica.jaraccelerator.debug.class

-Boolean property used for enabling or disabling displaying debug output concerning the steps performed for loading the compiled code of an Accelerated JAR.
+Boolean property used for enabling or disabling displaying debug output concerning the classes loaded while loading compiled code of an Accelerated JAR is enabled.
 This property is set to false by default.